 Why Should I Add 600 DPI Scanning?

 The quick answer is that higher resolutions lead to better scans for reproducing your images.
 600 DPI scans produce much larger files but help ensure every detail in your print is recorded in digital form.
 If you want to be sure as much detail as possible is captured during scanning, add 600 DPI scanning for an additional 13¢ per scan.
 If you want files that are easier to work with, 300 DPI scans would be a better choice.
 And if you are just uploading to social media for sharing 150 DPI is often fine.
+For the lowest quality resolution choose 72 dpi.

 600 DPI Scans Allow for Double the Enlargement